Pearson-Higher-Ed/alerts/README.md

 ## Origami Starter Kit [![Build Status](https://travis-ci.org/Pearson-Higher-Ed/component-archetype.svg?branch=master)](https://travis-ci.org/Pearson-Higher-Ed/component-archetype)

-This is a comprehensive starter kit for a **standalone Origami v2 component**.
+This is a comprehensive starter kit for creating a **standalone Origami v2 component**.
 You should integrate your component into a larger application capable of managing data flow of all available components.

 In order to utilize this successfully, you **must** have solid working knowledge of Facebook's React - a library for building composable user interfaces.
 You should understand ES2015 (ES6) syntax and concepts as well.